CXY0111/vcf_inspector/README.md

 # VCF Inspector

-VCF Inspector is a web application to visualize any two vcf files.
+VCF Inspector is a web application to visualize any two or three vcf files.
 How to run VCF Inspector?

 **directly**: